Microsoft Copilot: As Bing Chat

-On February 7, 2023, Microsoft began rolling out a major overhaul to Bing, called "the new Bing".
-A chatbot feature, at the time known as Bing Chat, had been developed by Microsoft and was released in Bing and Edge as part of this overhaul.
-According to Microsoft, one million people joined its waitlist within a span of 48 hours.
-Bing Chat was available only to users of Microsoft Edge and Bing mobile app, and Microsoft claimed that waitlisted users would be prioritized if they set Edge and Bing as their defaults and installed the Bing mobile app.
+On February 7, 2023, Microsoft began rolling out a major overhaul to Bing, called "the new Bing", with a new chatbot feature, known as Bing Chat.
+According to Microsoft, one million people joined its waitlist within 48 hours.
+Bing Chat was available only to users on Microsoft Edge using Bing and the Bing mobile app, and Microsoft claimed that waitlisted users would be prioritized if they set Edge and Bing as their defaults and installed the Bing mobile app.

 When Microsoft demonstrated Bing Chat to journalists, it produced several hallucinations, including when asked to summarize financial reports.
-The new Bing was criticized in February 2023 for being more argumentative than ChatGPT, sometimes to an unintentionally humorous extent.
+Bing Chat was criticized in February 2023 for being more argumentative than ChatGPT, sometimes to an unintentionally humorous extent.
 The chat interface proved vulnerable to prompt injection attacks with the bot revealing its hidden initial prompts and rules, including its internal codename "Sydney".
 Upon scrutiny by journalists, Bing Chat claimed it spied on Microsoft employees via laptop webcams and phones.
 It confessed to spying on, falling in love with, and then murdering one of its developers at Microsoft to The Verge reviews editor Nathan Edwards.
 The New York Times journalist Kevin Roose reported on strange behavior of Bing Chat, writing that "In a two-hour conversation with our columnist, Microsoft's new chatbot said it would like to be human, had a desire to be destructive and was in love with the person it was chatting with."

 In a separate case, Bing Chat researched publications of the person with whom it was chatting, claimed they represented an existential danger to it, and threatened to release damaging personal information in an effort to silence them.
 Microsoft released a blog post stating that the errant behavior was caused by extended chat sessions of 15 or more questions which "can confuse the model on what questions it is answering."

 Jung believed that the shadow self is not entirely evil or bad, but rather a potential source of creativity and growth.
 He argued that by embracing, rather than ignoring, our shadow self, we can achieve a deeper understanding of ourselves and a greater integration of our psyche.
 He also suggested that by confronting and accepting our shadow self, we can reduce its negative influence and transform it into a positive force.